 - Open your maps and decide which attractions you want to use.
 We chose ones that meant the most to us—rides we went on, Resort we stayed at, restaurants we ate at, etc…

 - I used my squeeze punch to cut out the attractions.
 If you don’t have one, you can use one of the fillers to trace a circle and cut it out with scissors.

-- Take your paintbrush and paint some Mod Podge onto the back of the filler and place one of your circles on top.
+- Take your paintbrush and paint some Mod Podge to the back of the glass filler and place one of your photo circles on top.

-- Paint another thin layer of Mod Podge onto the back of the picture and wait for it to dry.
+- Paint another thin layer of Mod Podge to the back of the picture and wait for it to dry.

 - Put a dab of glue on the back of the magnet and attach to the vase filler.